- What are my chances of being admitted for the fall versus spring?

 What is the average GPA for an admitted transfer student?

 The average college GPA for an admitted transfer student is 3.5.
-Students are admitted just based on a GPA, though.
+Students aren't admitted just based on a GPA, though.
 Having the proper courses on your transcript is important.

 Do I need to submit a portfolio for the School of Architecture?